IN THIS ARTICLE

 Note that if you use our YouTube Live integration or use another external source, you won't get those limitations.
 Keep in mind, if you choose this method, your session will not be recorded from our side.
 You may find more information here -> Connecting Streaming Platforms

 Last but not least, as long as you have a paid subscription, there are no other limits for recording or storage.
 We will keep all of your data and replays while you are on a Premium plan.
-You can run as many webinars as you need.
-There is no limit for the number of webinars you can create or run.
+You can run as many events as you need.
+There is no limit for the number of events you can create or run.
 And your replays will be visible to you and your registrants for as long as you are a customer with us 🔋

 Who can watch the replay?
 And how?

 The replay is available inside the Event room after you end the event — unless you have disabled recording in your event settings or asked us to remove it from our database.
 You can also download it in your Event dashboard, under "Recordings" once the event is over.